Rloui/Rloui.github.io/stressgame/README.md

 Chosing Data Structure
 - for the cards an object should be used be cause it will have three properties, keys: color, suit, and values
-- use a class to create the blueprint for each card object Directions
+- use a class to create the blueprint for each card object

-Goal: be the first to match each deck of 4 cards with the same value
+Directions

-Approach Taken
+- Goal: to match each deck of 4 cards with the same rank

 The Set up
 - multiplayer